Random Linear Modulation with Spherically Symmetric Modulators: Properties of the probability density function of YngivenXin

 For $f \in L^1(\R)$, we introduce the notation

 for the Fourier transform of $f$.
 For a Fourier transform $\widehat{f} \in L^1(\R)$, we often write

 for the inverse Fourier transform of $\widehat{f}$.
-The notations ${\mcalF}_{\goesto{y}{t}}$ and $\mcalF_{\goesto{t}{y}}^{-1}$ will be used often to monitor the arguments of numerous simultaneous Fourier and inverse Fourier transforms, and we also use similar notation in fewer instances for the multidimensional Fourier and inverse Fourier transforms.
+The notations ${\mcalF}_{\goesto{y}{t}}$ and $\mcalF_{\goesto{t}{y}}^{-1}$ will be used repeatedly to monitor the arguments of numerous simultaneous Fourier and inverse Fourier transforms, and we also use similar notation in fewer instances for the multidimensional Fourier and inverse Fourier transforms.

 We now state the main result of this section.
-In this result and hereafter, we denote by $G$ the distribution function defined by \eqref{eq_Schoenberg}, by $V$ the random variable corresponding to $G$, and we use the notation
+In this result and hereafter, $G$ denotes the distribution function defined by \eqref{eq_Schoenberg} and $V$ denotes the corresponding random variable; we use the notation